jordan-simonovski/jordansimonov-ski/content/posts/leadership.md

 {{< image src="https://media.giphy.com/media/NN0YgipJdF9ba/giphy.gif" alt="short-term" position="center" style="border-radius: 8px;" >}}

 ---

+{{< figure src="/img/out-of-touch-manager.jpg" alt="Am I out of touch?
+No It's the employees who are wrong" position="center" style="border-radius: 8px;" caption="Managers trying to figure out why their highly paid employees aren't motivated by a bonus." >}}

 These are only a few examples of some of the comparisons you can make between management and leadership, particularly in engineering organisations.
 Many engineering-driven companies like Atlassian, Google, etc. have realised the potential of employee engagement and actively support this.